-Dear Dr./Ms./Mr. [Last Name]: My name isand I am a prospective graduate/graduate student in the Master of Science in Applied Nutrition (MSAN) Dietetics Focus at the University of New England.
-I found your contact information through OR : I was referred to you bywho I met at OR : I found your contact information online/etc. while researching your agency.
+Dear Dr./Ms./Mr. [Last Name]:

+My name is \\\\\ and I am a prospective graduate student in the Master of Science in Applied Nutrition (MSAN) Dietetics program at the University of New England.
+I found your contact information through \\\\\.
+OR: I was referred to you by \\\\who I met at \\\\.
+OR: I found your contact information online.
 I hope you don't mind my reaching out to you directly as I am sure you must be very busy.

-As an ACEND accredited Future Education Model Graduate Program (https://online.une.edu/applieonutrition/rdn-focus-area/), one of the requirements for the MSAN Dietetics Focus is completing Supervised Experiential Learning (SEL), which is an opportunity for students to apply what they are learning in didactic courses in a real world setting and to work alongside experienced professionals such as yourself.
-I am interested in doing my SEL with [Name of Organization] because I would be grateful for an opportunity to meet or talk by phone about the program, my schedule for availability, SEL requirements and which ACEND competencies I might be able to meet through experience with you at your facility.
+As an ACEND accredited Future Education Model Graduate Program (https://online.une.edu/appliednutrition/msan-dietetics/), one of the requirements is completing Supervised Experiential Learning (SEL), which is an opportunity for students to apply what they are learning in didactic courses in a real world setting and to work alongside experienced professionals such as yourself.

+I am interested in doing my SEL hours with [Name of Organization] because \\\\.
+I would be grateful for an opportunity to meet or talk by phone about the program, my schedule for availability, SEL requirements and which ACEND competencies I might be able to meet through experience with you at your facility.

 Would you be available to talk further, or is there someone else at your facility who you think would be a better contact for me?
 I have attached my resume for you to review.
-In addition, information on the MSAN Dietetics Focus can be found here: (https://online.une.edu/applied-nutrition/rdn-focus-area/).
 I sincerely appreciate your time and consideration and hope that we will be able to talk soon at your convenience.
-Respectfully, [Include your professional email signature in addition to your full name]

-Appendix C: Letter to Potential Preceptor
+Respectfully,

+Insert your First Last Name Prospective Graduate Student, MS Applied Nutrition, Dietetics Phone: (XXX) XXX-XXXX Email: xxxxxx@une.edu